Abibubble/ms3-the-bar-blade/TESTING.md

 * &#128100; Click the Logo to take the user to the Home page from the Profile page.
 * &#128100; Click the Logo to take the user to the Home page from the Add Cocktail page.
 * &#128272; Click the Logo to take the user to the Home page from the Manage Categories page.
+* &#128272; Click the Logo to take the user to the Home page from the Manage Users page.
 * &#128683; Click the Logo to take the user to the Home page from the Log In page.
 * &#128683; Click the Logo to take the user to the Home page from the Register page.